Infrastructure asset management: United States

-After decades of capital investment in United States's infrastructure such as the Interstate Highway System, local water treatment facilities, electric transmission and utility lines, the need to sustain such infrastructure experiences mounting challenges.
+After decades of inadequate capital investment in United States's infrastructure such as the Interstate Highway System, local water treatment facilities, electric transmission and utility lines, the need to sustain such infrastructure experiences mounting challenges.
 The current duress includes tight state and local budgets, deferral of needed maintenance funding, and political pressures to cut public spending.
 Today, shrinking federal appropriations, progressively aging capital stock, and parochial statuses and interest groups have inhibited flexible procurement strategies.
 And with the rise of design firms, professional societies, licensures, construction and industry associations, and related specialties the management of the infrastructure system has dramatically altered.
 As a result, the life cycle of a facility, including planning, design, construction, operations, maintenance, upgrading, and replacement has become bifurcated between agencies and firms where design and construction becomes contracted separately from operations and maintenance.
 The push for more dual-track strategies and not segmented ones such as Design-Build and Build-Operate-Transfer helps in maintaining public facilities.
 Yet, over time, the government apparatus focused more on start-up capital expenses for constructing public assets without focused monies on maintenance.

 After World War II, with the policies of the Roosevelt Administration, economic boom of the 1950s, and rise in Federalism, public projects became financed through direct government funding.
 Additionally, the federal government began setting criteria and procedures for architects and engineers to comply on federal construction and related projects.
 State and local statutes soon followed suit.
 Over the years, a large bureaucratic machine began administering infrastructure projects through Design-Bid-Build and debt financing methods.
 This led to hyper-competition of federal, states, and localities over scant federal resources and overall fostered a limited approach in life-cycle attention (namely, no account of operation and maintenance).
 Asset management attempts to fill in the gaps of such fragmentation for better performance in infrastructure assets.